Home A-Z Commands 50 Most Commonly Used YUM Command Examples for RHEL

 1. Installing a Package

-One of the primary usages of a package manager like Yum is installing packages on your Linux or BSD system.
+One of the primary uses of a package manager like Yum is to install packages on your Linux or BSD system.
 Luckily, yum makes it very easy to install packages.

 $ sudo yum install PACKAGE-NAME